Azure/RAI-vNext-Preview/docs/Setup.md

 scripts/Register-AzureML.ps1 test
 ```

-12. Validate that your components have been registered in your workspace at https://ml.azure.com
+12. Validate that your components have been registered in your workspace at https://ml.azure.com by going to the Components tab, and looking for entries like "Gather RAI Insights Dashboard"
 ## Next Steps
 - Build your first Model Analysis in the CLI or SDK